Board Responsibility & Liability

 - More

-than 77 percent of organizations do not have an incident response plan.
+than 77% of organizations do not have an incident response plan.
 (Cybint)

 Computer related injury (CRI) is a cluster of work-related symptoms in computer users such as Repetitive Strain Injury (RSI), Work Related Upper Limb Disorder (WRULD), Musculoskeletal Disorder (MSD), fatigue, migraine headaches and eye strain.
 These ailments have increased significantly and special precautions need to be taken.